 We can also provide a visualization of the 3D model prior to construction – so you can see what the balloon would look like prior to construction.
 Here are some 3D visualizations of a few of our completed design projects:

-Visit our BARD Balloons Project Gallery with all of the balloon projects built from our plans.
+Visit our BARD Balloons Project Gallery with all of the balloon projects built from our plans by other builders.

 For pictures of the balloons we have built ourselves, see the Bard Balloons Special Shape Hot Air Balloons page.

-We now also have a range of BARD Balloons Stock Designs already completed and ready to be delivered to you.
+We now also have a range of BARD Balloons Stock Patterns already completed and ready to be delivered to you.

 We use 3D CAD to design.